laceywash31700/Lacey_W_Reading_Notes/Code-102/Class-03.md

 > corrupted, without a backup, you are fucked and all the work you and your team did would be lost except on local hardrives.
 To prevent this DVCS's were invinted.
 > DVCS allowed you to mirror repos: that can be used to replace lost data. they can also make multiple mirrored repos allowing programmers to work in teams in various
 > ways to complete joint projects.
 Which made work flow much easier, which leads us back to git.

+## So, what is git?
+ git is a version control system that allows developers to work on a code from diffrent enviorments like local and remote drives.
+Git is a DVCS that stores data in a file system made up of snapshots.
+Each time you save a changed version of your project — called commit — Git creates a snapshot of the file and stores a reference to it.
+If the file has not changed, Git only stores a reference to the already-stored identical version of it.
+    -It relies on local operations to because most information is already avalible on local disk. this makes collaboration much faster taking out the need to fetch information from a server allowing programmers to work even when offline or on a VPN.

+ Git changed two major things in programming.
+ 1. It allowed you to **keep track of changes** acting as a gatekeeper and detecting file corruption or loss of information in transit.

+ 2. Git is set up to greatly minimize the possibility of **lost data** to files, such as accidentally lost data.
+Git makes it extremely difficult for a snapshot of your file that is committed to be lost.